 This is dependent on the person as well as the problem.
 On average after 12-16 weekly sessions clients have had significant improvements in their condition.
 In the beginning stages, we will develop a treatment plan with goals specific to your issue.
 We will keep an open dialogue to discuss how treatment is progressing and make adjustments as needed.

-I am currently out of network with most insurance providers.
+I am out of network with other insurance providers.
 The full fee will be required at the time of service.
 I will provide a monthly “SuperBill” for you to submit to the insurance company for reimbursement or credit towards your out of network deductible.

 If you do decide to use your insurance, please be aware the insurance company requires you to have a mental illness diagnosis, they have access to your entire medical record as well as dictate how many sessions are allowed for a particular diagnosis.